Directed Reading Program

 - Connect with a graduate mentor and receive a good deal of personal attention.

-Due to the ongoing outbreak, in Winter 2021, the Directed Reading Program is offered entirely online.
+Due to the ongoing outbreak, in Winter 2021, the Directed Reading Program was offered entirely online.

 Due to the ongoing pandemic, in Fall 2020, the Directed Reading Program is offered entirely online.
 To enhance students' experience, a number of changes are introduced, including a Discord server, a shared Overleaf document, regular check-ins by the organizers, a midterm social event, and more.
 Some projects include more than one student.